ben-rochlin/React-Template/README.old.md

 - Babel Module resolver for easier relative paths

-    which will allow for much simpler file/function imports from relative paths with the use of an alias in place of cumbersome relative paths. for example:
+    which will allow for much simpler file/function imports from relative paths with the use of an alias in place of cumbersome relative paths. click [here](https://www.robinwieruch.de/babel-module-resolver) for more info.

+    Example:

       // old way to import
       import { CheckIcon } from '../components/icons'